-GW defines eligible students as individuals “in attendance” at the institution, therefore “students” for purposes of GW’s Policy, beginning on the first day of classes.
+FERPA defines eligible students as individuals “in attendance” at the institution.
+GW defines "in attendance" as beginning on the first day of classes.

 The term "parent" is defined as including natural parents, a guardian, or an individual acting as a parent in the absence of a parent or a guardian.

 Education records are records, files, emails, documents, and other materials which:

 - contain information directly related to a student (personally identifiable Information);

 - are maintained by the University or by an educational agency or institution or by a person acting for such agency or institution.

 - Law enforcement records created for legal purposes

 - Employment records (only those university positions where student status is not a pre-requisite for employment);

 - Alumni records; Student medical records; non matriculant records.

 FERPA permits a school to disclose personally identifiable information from a student's education records when such information has been appropriately designated as directory information.
 "Directory information" is defined as information contained in the education records of a student that would not generally be considered harmful or an invasion of privacy if disclosed.